-The structure of families varies, but one thing is, or rather should be, common for them all – family members share healthy emotional bonds, core values and responsibilities.
-The importance of healthy family relationships is insurmountable, because we build our whole lives around them.
+The structure of families varies, but one thing is, or rather should be, common for them all – family members share healthy emotional bonds, core values, and responsibilities.
+The importance of healthy family relationships is insurmountable because we build our whole lives around them.
 For children, healthy family relationships are the source of love and security necessary for growth and development, and for building their own relationships as adults.
-Additionally, having a strong foundation of healthy relationships within the family is not just key to a positive family life, but also the crucial factor to overcoming any sort of family issue.
+Additionally, having a strong foundation of healthy relationships within the family is not just key to positive family life, but also the crucial factor to overcoming any sort of family issue.
 Here are some tips on keeping and nourishing healthy relationships within your family.

 Quality time can happen anywhere

 The emphasis on family quality time is longstanding.
 But many parents fall into the trap of stressing a designated time and ignoring the tiny bits and pieces of everyday life that can also make great quality time.
 Any time you spend together can be used to talk and share a moment.
 It’s important to do regular things together as a family, and it doesn’t have to be anything monumental – game night or a walk to the park make for great quality time as well.
 Also, individual relationships need to be established and strengthened, so any time you’re alone with a family member, for example during a car ride, use it to catch up and talk.

 It can be difficult to always keep up positive, open communication in the chaos of everyday life.
 That’s why it’s crucial for parents to be very mindful of the relationships within their family and evaluate communication every once in a while.
 Always keep in mind the key points of positive communication:

 - When somebody in the family wants to talk, give them your full and undivided attention, listen and give them time to express their thoughts.
 Especially with younger children, be prepared for spontaneous talks about feelings when you really don’t expect it.
 Never turn them down.